 What is a hot sales lead?

 A hot sales lead, also known as a B2B Sales Qualified Lead (SQL), is a business that has shown a strong intent to purchase and is worth contacting immediately.
 There are many ways you may judge that a lead is now hot, for example: they may have come to your website via paid advertising, been nurtured along the sales funnel, downloaded a sequence of content that indicates they are ready to make a purchase, or have been qualified personally by someone in your team.

 By targeting sales qualified leads rather than cold leads, you can save a huge amount of time and resources, leaving the sales team to concentrate on only the best leads.

-If you’d like to know more about how to score leads, read our blog post: 5 common mistakes when lead scoring (and how to avoid them)
+If you’d like to know more about how to score leads, read our blog post: Qualifying your sales leads: 6 easy steps

 Resources from this section: